This article is also available in following languages:

 - Heatbed - located directly under the spring steel sheet.
 Heatbed ensures good adhesion of the

 printed object.
 Warning: do not touch the heatbed when it’s hot!

 - Y-Axis - the general name for the entire heatbed assembly (smooth rods, belt, heatbed…).

-- Knob - main control of the Original Prusa MINI 3D printer: rotate left/right to scroll throughoptions, press the knob to confirm your selection.
+- Knob - main control of the Original Prusa MINI 3D printer: rotate left/right to scroll through options and press the knob to confirm your selection.
 There’s a reset switch directly next to the

 knob.
 Press it to perform a hard reset.

 - LCD screen - the display is used for the configuration of the 3D printer.

 - Power switch - when the printer is not in use, turn it off using the power switch.

 - USB port - compatible with USB 2.0/3.0 flash drives (FAT32 filesystem).
 Used for reading

 print files (G-Codes) from the inserted drive and flashing the firmware.